lendkhoa/algorithm-py/designs/k_problems.md

 ```

 ## Approach 2

 Intuition <br>

-- Goal: The task is to maximize the length of a subarray consisting of 1's after flipping at most 𝑘 0's to 1's.
-This requires us to find the longest subarray containing at most 𝑘 0's.
+- Goal: The task is to maximize the length of a subarray consisting of 1's after flipping at most k 0's to 1's.
+This requires us to find the longest subarray containing at most k 0's.
 - Sliding Window Approach: We can think of this problem in terms of a "window" that slides over the array.
-The idea is to expand the window until we have more than 𝑘 0's and then shrink it from the left until the number of 0's within the window is 𝑘 or fewer.
-This way, we maintain a window that has at most 𝑘 0's while keeping track of the maximum length of such a window.
+The idea is to expand the window until we have more thank k 0's and then shrink it from the left until the number of 0's within the window is k or fewer.
+This way, we maintain a window that has at most k 0's while keeping track of the maximum length of such a window.

 ```python
 def max_ones(nums: List[int], k: int) -> int: